gouravanirudh05/HealthSync/README.md

 This healthcare platform is a modern, scalable web application designed to provide users with an engaging and personalized healthcare management experience.
 The platform is built using a full-stack architecture with the latest technologies to ensure a responsive, high-performance user interface and robust backend functionality.

 At its core, the platform combines React.js for dynamic frontend development, Node.js and Express.js for building fast, scalable server-side APIs, and MongoDB for a flexible and efficient database solution.
-It also leverages the OpenStreetMap API for geolocation-based features, enhancing user accessibility and convenience.
+It also leverages th OpenStreetMap API for geolocation-based features, enhancing user accessibility and convenience.

 ### Key Features:
 - **Dynamic Landing Page**:Displays a map of nearby hospitals using device location, powered by OpenStreetMap API.